-- Known for their specialty – Skateboarding
+- Specialty – Skateboarding

-- Known for their performances on TV or movies
+- Performances on TV or movies

-- Known through sports or business
+- Sports or business

-Many other Bulldogs have become famous because of being pets to a great number of celebrities, like: The Beckhams, Jolie-Pitt, Valentino Rossi’s, Emma Stone and Ryan Gosling.
+Many other Bulldogs have become famous because of being pets to a great number of celebrities, like The Beckhams, Jolie-Pitt, Valentino Rossi’s, Emma Stone and Ryan Gosling.
 Maggie – Chris Brown’s Bulldog, Fred Durst‘ s famous Bulldog, Pink’s Bulldog – Elvis, Adam Sandler’s, Paris Hilton’s, Adele‘s, Cesar Milan’s Bulldog, Jessica Biel‘s, Ozzy Osbourne‘s, Jane Birkin‘s, Wendy TV presenter’s Bulldog, and Michael Jackson’s Bulldog.

 Many other notable figures like writers, actors, actresses, musicians, TV presenters, dog whisperers, sportsmen, athletes, own and love their Bulldogs and show them off!

-Facts & Stories
+Bulldogs Facts & Stories